 APA reference structure:

-Author Last Name, Middle Initial.
-First Initial. (year of publication).
-Title of presentation [PowerPoint slides].
-Retrieved from URL
+Author or Presenter Last Name, Middle Initial.
+First Initial.
+(Year of publication).
+Title of presentation [PowerPoint presentation].
+Conference Name, Location.
+URL

 Cite a PowerPoint Presentation in Chicago Style:

 Author Last Name, First Name.
 “Presentation Title.”
 Lecture, Location of Lecture, Month Day, Year.